meltaxa/mySolarForecast/README.md

 To deploy the AWS Lamdba function, the [Serverless](https://serverless.com/framework/docs/providers/aws/guide/installation/) framework is used.

+You will need to register with Solcast for an API key.

 ## Installation

 1. Download or clone this repository to your local workstation.